open-telemetry/weaver/crates/weaver_forge/README.md

 - `not_required`: Filters a list of `Attribute`s to only include non-required attributes.
 The "conditionally_required" attributes are returned by this filter.
 - `markdown_to_html`: Converts a markdown string to an HTML string.
 - `text_map`: Converts an input into a string based on the `text_maps` section of the `weaver.yaml` configuration file and a named text_map.
+- `black`: Format a text using the black ansi code.
+- `red`: Format a text using the red ansi code.
+- `green`: Format a text using the green ansi code.
+- `yellow`: Format a text using the yellow ansi code.
+- `blue`: Format a text using the blue ansi code.
+- `magenta`: Format a text using the magenta ansi code.
+- `cyan`: Format a text using the cyan ansi code.
+- `white`: Format a text using the white ansi code.
+- `bright_black`: Format a text using the bright black ansi code.
+- `bright_red`: Format a text using the bright red ansi code.
+- `bright_green`: Format a text using the bright green ansi code.
+- `bright_yellow`: Format a text using the bright yellow ansi code.
+- `bright_blue`: Format a text using the bright blue ansi code.
+- `bright_magenta`: Format a text using the bright magenta ansi code.
+- `bright_cyan`: Format a text using the bright cyan ansi code.
+- `bright_white`: Format a text using the bright white ansi code.
+- `bg_black`: Format a text using the black background ansi code.
+- `bg_red`: Format a text using the red background ansi code.
+- `bg_green`: Format a text using the green background ansi code.
+- `bg_yellow`: Format a text using the yellow background ansi code.
+- `bg_blue`: Format a text using the blue background ansi code.
+- `bg_magenta`: Format a text using the magenta background ansi code.
+- `bg_cyan`: Format a text using the cyan background ansi code.
+- `bg_white`: Format a text using the white background ansi code.
+- `bg_bright_black`: Format a text using the bright black background ansi code.
+- `bg_bright_red`: Format a text using the bright red background ansi code.
+- `bg_bright_green`: Format a text using the bright green background ansi code.
+- `bg_bright_yellow`: Format a text using the bright yellow background ansi code.
+- `bg_bright_blue`: Format a text using the bright blue background ansi code.
+- `bg_bright_magenta`: Format a text using the bright magenta background ansi code.
+- `bg_bright_cyan`: Format a text using the bright cyan background ansi code.
+- `bg_bright_white`: Format a text using the bright white background ansi code.
+- `bold`: Format a text using the bold ansi code.
+- `italic`: Format a text using the italic ansi code.
+- `underline`: Format a text using the underline ansi code.
+- `strikethrough`: Format a text using the strikethrough ansi code.

 > Please open an issue if you have any suggestions for new filters.
 They are easy to implement.